McQueenie/BetterDiscordAutoUpdater/README.md

 ## Disclaimer

 This script is unofficial and provided "as is".
 Use at your own risk.
+It was created following "Manual Installation" guide on: https://docs.betterdiscord.app/users/getting-started/installation.